jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return result;
 ```
 __
-plot point - Get a single plot point, generated from the plot points table.
+plot point - Gets a single plot point, generated from the plot points table.
 ***